gguillotte/mdsrd5/mdsrd5.md

 ### Food and Water

-Characters who don't eat or drink suffer the effects of exhaustion (see appendix A).
+Characters who don't eat or drink suffer the effects of exhaustion (see "Conditions").
 Exhaustion caused by lack of food or water can't be removed until the character eats and drinks the full required amount.

 #### Food